 I think the perfect amount of time to spend in Petra is two days.
 This gives you enough time to spread out your sightseeing without having to rush through everything.
 Conversely, this gives you enough time to revisit sights that you really enjoyed.

 One full day in Petra is also possible if you start at 6am and end at 6pm.
 This is essentially what I did although I don’t recommend this approach if you can help it.

 Hiking through Petra

 Wow.
 Just simply wow.
 I’d seen so many pictures of the Treasury, and of course in Indiana Jones but it never seemed to be that impressive of a structure.
-Stand next to it, marvel at its amazing architecture and just feel how small you are compared to this massive spectacle of human engineering.
+Simply standing next to it, marveling at its amazing architecture and size is an experience I won’t soon forget.

 From the Monastery, it’s another 10-15 minutes to the peak, where stunning views of Petra, and the deserts surrounding the region await.
 There are a few peaks to choose from and each one is just as stunning.